GSA/piv-guides/pages/certchains.md

 ![Example of a PIV certificate chain to Common](../img/pivcertificatechain_small.png){:style="float:center"}

 The Federal Common Policy Certificate Authority (COMMON) root certificate is included in Microsoft, Adobe and some Apple trust stores by default.
-It is not included by default in Mozilla, java, _all_ mobile devices, or linux operating systems.
-Therefore, if you are an engineer or developer working on supporting PIV authentication, you may need to download and install the root certificate (COMMON) for your workstations, servers, applications and network domains.
+It is not included by default in Mozilla, java, _all_ mobile devices, or Linux based operating systems.
+Therefore, if you are an engineer working on implementing PIV authentication, you may need to download and install the root certificate (COMMON) for your workstations, servers, applications and network domains.

 Many applications may require Intermediate Certificates to successfully trust ALL PIV credentials, and may not support the automatic retrieval of certificate chains.
 You should consider the possible unintended consequences of installing intermediate certificates which _only_ represent intermediate certificate chains for your agency users.
 It is increasingly more common for users from other agencies or partners to _authenticate_ to your networks or applications, and this usage is the foundation of PIV to promote trust, interoperability, secure authentication, and efficiency across the US Federal Government.
 You may want to be able to Trust all PIV credentials from agencies, and credentials from our trusted partners.

 General recommendations for trust and certificate chain management include:

-* COMMON should always be used as the root certificate authority
+* COMMON should be used as the trusted root certificate authority
 * Management of root and intermediate certificate authority certificates and distribution to network domains, workstations, servers and applications should be managed with group policy objects, secure automated distributions mechanisms, and enterprise policies and procedures to ensure updates are managed effectively.
 * NIST published an [Information Technology Laboratory (ITL) bulletin](http://csrc.nist.gov/publications/nistbul/july-2012_itl-bulletin.pdf) in July 2012 which includes general practices to consider.

-Installation of the root certificate and intermediate certificates is dependent upon operating systems and applications.
+Installation of the trusted root certificate and intermediate certificates is dependent upon operating systems and applications.
 First you need to know where to download the certificates.

 #### Download root and intermediate certificates